We have reduced our environmental impact on this product

 - the pattern of the boot is optimised to reduce off-cuts and waste.

 Grippy soles on natural footpaths

 The sole’s design is the result of long research carried out in our labs.
 It is composed of a specific rubber formula which optimises grip and traction.
-Since not all needs are the same, we are always looking for the best solution to develop on loose, country trails such as unpaved forest paths) and mineral trails (like a coastal path).This model has a 3-star grip rating on our Outdoor contact scale
+Since not all needs are the same, we are always looking for the best solution to develop on loose, country trails (unpaved forest paths) and mineral trails (like a coastal path).This model has a 3-star grip rating on our Outdoor contact scale

 Designed for use on country trails

 Our walking shoes are designed for use on off-road trails.
 Indeed, we choose the components of the sole and upper of our boots and test them to ensure that they are ideally suited to walking on loose trails (e.g. unpaved forest paths) or rocky trails (e.g. rocky coastal paths).
 Road use (tarmac) may lead to premature wear on your boots and cause discomfort.
 They are not suitable for mountain walking.